 Yousuf Karsh and the 8×10

 He eventually went back to Canada after his tutelage under Garo, and began his career.
 Although he used a few different cameras in the beginning, he settled on the Calumet C-1 8×10 for the vast majority of his work.
-His lighting, while seeming harsh by today’s standards, was always honest.
+Which was wasn’t that common for portraiture at the time.
+It was a size usually reserved for the Ansel Adams wannabes. (landscape) His lighting, while seeming harsh by today’s standards, was always honest.
 And he did employ different techniques, depending on subject.
 While no one can accuse him of succumbing to the ‘Hollywood’ lighting so popular in the day, he was a bit “softer” when tackling actors and actresses as opposed to men of science or politics.
 When his career started to fly, (early 1940’s), he photographed everyone,…from politicians, to Hollywood elite, to great men of science.
 In fact, the 5 Pound British note bears an image of the great Winston Churchill by Karsh. (see video below) I suppose that makes him the most distributed photographer of all time!

 But before this, he first he worked as a photojournalist.
 But in 1936 came his big break.
 An image of the meeting between U.S. President, Franklin D. Roosevelt, and the Canadian Prime Minister, Mackenzie King.
 After that, he was called on a regular basis by the Canadian government.
 While his work started appearing with more frequency in Canadian periodicals, and even the ‘Illustrated London News’, it was his portrait of Winston Churchill that first brought him international recognition.

 The Winston Churchill Snowball Effect